codith/gettingdata/README.md

 gettingdata
 ===========

-Git repository for Getting and Cleaning Data Coursera project
+Git repository for Getting and Cleaning Data Coursera project.
+The goal of this project is to produce a tidy data set for later analysis.

 The data are as received from UCI and placed in the directory ../data/